 - Design content responsively.
 Visitors to your website who can’t read it on their smartphone won’t be able to send the link to their buddies.
 Or, worse yet, they’ll stop visiting your site altogether, since Google reports 61 percent of people quickly leave a site if they can’t find what they’re looking for.
 With the proliferation of social chat apps beyond texting, such as Google Hangouts and WhatsApp, being able to share your content on mobile has a positive effect on dark social efforts.

 - Allow users to share content instantly.
-Include sharing buttons on all your web pages.
-This allows visitors to immediately alert their contacts about them with a simple click.
+Include sharing buttons on all your web pages so visitors can immediately alert their contacts about them with a few simple clicks.
 Make the buttons prominent, and make sure they include email sharing and SMS sharing options.

 - Ask users to share.
-Include a prominent call to action that incentivises users to share the content with their contacts.
-Then, point them back towards the sharing buttons.
+Include a prominent call to action that incentivises users to share the content with their contacts, and point them back towards the sharing buttons.

-Don't run away from dark social!
-Embrace it as an integral part of your web traffic, and enable it to convert more business.
+Don’t run away from dark social – embrace it as an integral part of your web traffic, and enable it to convert more customers.

 Implement all the tracking you can

-Don't be left in the dark.
-Metigy's powerful dashboards deliver your brand social data in real time.
+Don’t be left in the dark.
+Metigy’s powerful Reporting And Analytics technology deliver your brand social data in real time.
+We have even embedded automatic URL shortening on all content publishing, so you can measure real conversion, which is far more powerful than engagement measurement alone.
 Learn more here.